basehc/IPEV/README.md

 - **Efficient Running Time**: To save time, it's best to put all your sequences in one single FASTA file.
 This way, the program runs faster as it has fewer files to open and process.

-## Citation

-This work has been accepted by GigaScience.
-DOI:https://doi.org/10.1093/gigascience/giae018

 ## Contact